Extended-range percolation in complex networks: Exact solution in uncorrelated networks

 \medmuskip=0mu \thinmuskip=0mu \thickmuskip=-0.2mu

-For $d=3$, Eq.~\eqref{eq50} is simply replaced by $u_4=1$.
+For $R=3$, Eq.~\eqref{eq50} is simply replaced by $u_4=1$.

-The extension of the approach to $d>4$ is highly nontrivial, as it requires the introduction of increasingly complex conditional probabilities.
-Physically, this is due to the fact that bridges involve off-path nodes at increasing distances from the path [Fig.~\ref{fig:schematic}(i)].
-See the SM for a presentation of the framework valid for any $d$ and the explicit equations for $d=5$ and $d=6$.
+The extension of the approach to $R>4$ is highly nontrivial, as it requires the introduction of increasingly complex conditional probabilities.
+Physically, this is due to the fact that bridges involve off-path nodes at increasing distances from the path [Fig.~\ref{fig:schematic1}(h)].
+See the Appendix for a presentation of the framework valid for any $R$ and the explicit equations for $R=5$ and $R=6$.

 Our approach is exact for random uncorrelated locally tree-like networks with an arbitrary degree distribution.
 To find the solution, up to arbitrary precision, the equations for the probabilities $u_i$ may be iterated until convergence.
 Together with Eq.~\eqref{eq55} they allow to determine the size of the EGCC.
-Fig.~\ref{fig:together}(a) displays the behavior of $S$ calculated using the numerical solutions of the equations for the probabilities $u_i$, for an Erd\H os-R\'enyi network of mean degree $\langle k \rangle = 1.5$, for $d=1,\ldots,4$.
+Fig.~\ref{fig:together}(a) displays the behavior of $S$ calculated using the numerical solutions of the equations for the probabilities $u_i$, for an Erd\H os-R\'enyi network of mean degree $\langle k \rangle = 1.5$, for $R=1,\ldots,4$.
 Simulation results are also shown and demonstrate perfect agreement with the theoretical predictions.
-Equally perfect agreement is shown in the SM for power-law distributed networks.
-As expected, the size of the EGCC is zero up to a percolation threshold $\phi_c^{(d)}$, which gets smaller as $d$ is increased.
+Equally perfect agreement is shown in the Appendix for power-law distributed networks.
+As expected, the size of the EGCC is zero up to a percolation threshold $\phi_c^{(R)}$, which gets smaller as $R$ is increased.

-To determine the critical threshold, let us consider for simplicity the case $d=4$.
+To determine the critical threshold, let us consider for simplicity the case $R=4$.
 Eqs. (\ref{eq10}), (\ref{eq20bis}), (\ref{eq40}) and (\ref{eq50}) have the trivial solution $u_1=u_2=u_3=u_4=1$ for any value of $\phi$, which corresponds to $S=0$.
-This solution becomes unstable at the critical threshold $\phi_c^{(d=4)}$, above which the only stable solution corresponds to $S>0$.
+This solution becomes unstable at the critical threshold $\phi_c^{(R=4)}$, above which the only stable solution corresponds to $S>0$.
 To find this threshold, we study the stability of the trivial solution by linearizing the equations around it, to obtain the Jacobian matrix